Nuro: History

+In February 2020, Nuro began testing the R2, the second generation of self-driving vehicles, in Houston, Texas.
+In April 2020, Nuro announced that the R2 prototype was being used to transport medical supplies around medical facilities in California.
+The R2 was designed with no steering wheel, side view mirrors, or pedals.

+The company began prescription delivery through CVS Pharmacy in May 2020.
 In November 2020, Nuro announced that they raised $500 million in their Series C funding round led by T. Rowe Price, with a post-money valuation of $5 billion.

 In December 2020, Nuro acquired self-driving trucking startup Ike Robotics.
-Over 55 Ike employees (including its three founders) joined Nuro's staff after acquisition.
+Over 55 Ike employees joined Nuro's staff after the acquisition.

+Nuro announced its compact autonomous vehicle R3 design in January 2021.

 In August 2021, Nuro announced that it would spend $40 million on the construction of a manufacturing facility and test track for its self-driving robot vehicles, located in southern Nevada.

-In November 2022, Nuro announced layoffs of 20 percent of its staff, or approximately 300 employees.

-Partnerships

-In June 2018, Nuro announced its first partnership with Kroger to test the fully autonomous delivery of groceries.
-On June 17, 2019, Nuro announced its partnership with Domino's Pizza.
-Nuro and Domino's announced that the service would launch in Houston later in 2019.
-The company began prescription delivery through CVS Pharmacy in May 2020.
 In December 2021, Nuro announced a partnership to commercially deliver 7-Eleven goods.

-In September 2022, Uber and Nuro Announced 10-year partnership for autonomous food deliveries starting in California and Texas.
+In September 2022, Uber and Nuro announced a 10-year partnership for autonomous food deliveries, starting in California and Texas.
+In November 2022, Nuro laid off 20 percent of its staff, or approximately 300 employees.
+In May 2023, Nuro laid off 30 percent of its staff, or approximately 340 employees.